itm4n/UsoDllLoader/README.md

 1. __As an administrator__, copy `WindowsCoreDeviceInfo.dll` to `C:\Windows\System32\`.
 2. Use the loader as a regular user.
-3. Hopefully enjoy a shell as `NT AUTHORITY\System`.
+3. Hopefully enjoy a shell as `NT AUTHORITY\SYSTEM`.

 ### Usage 2 - UsoClient